nahimzahur/nahimzahur.github.io/_pages/research.md

 ### Pass-Through of Electric Vehicle Subsidies: A Global Analysis
 with Panle Barwick, Hyuk-soo Kwon, Binglin Wang.

+## Publications

+### Analysis of the optimal policy for managing strategic petroleum reserves under long-term uncertainty: The ASEAN case
+with Fernando S. Oliveira and Fulan Wu. ***Computers \& Industrial Engineering*** 175 (2023): 108834.

 ## Works in Progress